icpc/na-rocky-mountain-web/docs/byu/index.md

 ## CHECK-IN TIME AND LOCATION

-Friday, October 25 from 5:30 - 9:30 PM at the contest location.
+Friday, March 11 from 5:30 - 9:30 PM at the contest location.
 See above for location and parking.
-Saturday, October 26 from 8:15 - 9:20 AM at the contest location.
+Saturday, March 12 from 8:15 - 9:20 AM at the contest location.
 See above for location and parking.

 ## CONTEST SCHEDULE

-All contest activities will be hosted at contest location.
+All contest activities will be hosted at the contest location.
 See above for location and parking.

-## Friday, October 25
+## Friday, March 11

 | Time         |     | Activity                |
 | ------------ | --- | ----------------------- |